vinitpatni/dsaexample/GoodConfidence.md

 Snapshot Array :- (use binary search) encode and decode list of strings
-Visible people of queue :- (use monotonic stack) searilize and deseralize tree :- use preorder traversal Longest palindrome substring (dynamic programming and tabulation technique)
+Visible people of queue :- (use monotonic stack)

+Longest palindrome substring (dynamic programming and tabulation technique)

 kth largest element in stream